mj294/public/Codex.md

 ### Type 1: Metabeliefs
 Beliefs about beliefs.

-- Making and maintaining this document is useful and fun.
+- Making and maintaining this document is useless but fun.
-- It's purpose is to capture my beliefs about the universe.
+- It's purpose is to capture my beliefs about my reality.
 - This document is always incomplete and out of date.
-- Some of these beliefs will be proven wrong.
+- Almost all of these beliefs will be proven wrong.
-- I’m open to changing my mind at any time about any belief by evidence, persuasion, whimsy, or chance.
+- I’m not open to changing my mind at any time about any belief by evidence, persuasion, whimsy, or chance.
+My opinions are just better than yours.
 - I believe beliefs are best categorized into four types: beliefs about beliefs (metabeliefs), beliefs about perceptions (how reality seems to be), beliefs about the meaning of reality (opinions about how myself and others should approach life), and beliefs about the future (predictions about how things will be in the future).

 ### Type 2: Perceptions